Notes to contributers

 Edwards, D. J. A., Dattilio, F., & Bromley, D. B. (2004).
 Developing evidence-based practice: The role of case-based research.
 Professional Psychology: Research and Practice, 35, 589-597.

 Edwards, D. J. A. (2011).
 Planning a psychotherapy case study and structuring a case report.
 Retrieved from https://www.schematherapysouthafrica.co.za/downloads/Case%20study%20planning%20and%20writing%20guidelines.pdf

 How to submit your manuscript

-Please email your submission to firstname.lastname@example.org.
-Before submitting your manuscript, please ensure you carefully read and adhere to all the guidelines and instructions to authors provided below are carefully read and adhered to.
+Please email the submission to Michael.Owen@wits.ac.za).
+Before submitting the manuscript, it is requested that the guidelines and instructions to authors provided below are carefully read and adhered to.
 Manuscripts not conforming to these guidelines may be returned.
-Please state in your cover letter that your submission is original and that it is not currently submitted/published elsewhere.
+It is also requested that the cover letter states that the submission is original and that it is not currently submitted/published elsewhere.
 Any funding that the research received needs to be noted, and any conflicts of interest that may exist need to be declared.
 Also any ethical considerations given to the paper need to be outlined.

-Submission of a manuscript to PPSA, which results in publication of the manuscript, means that the author retains copyright in the work but grants PPSA the sole and exclusive right and licence to publish for the full legal term of copyright.
+Submission of a manuscript to PPSA, which results in publication of the manuscript, means that the author retains copyright of the work but grants PPSA the sole and exclusive right and license to publish for the full legal term of copyright.

 Declaration of conflicting interests

-Authors should specify the steps taken to facilitate ethical clearance – that is, the ways in which they comply with all ethical issues pertaining to their study, including obtaining informed consent.
-The means by which patient confidentiality has been maintained must be outlined.
+Authors should specify the steps taken to facilitate ethical clearance – that is, the ways in which they comply with all ethical issues pertaining to their study, including obtaining informed consent, where possible.
+The means by which patient or participant confidentiality has been maintained must be outlined.
 The manuscript must include the name of the institution that granted ethical approval for the research (if applicable).